The Main Cliff Rock Climbing

 Climbing Season For the Bolton Area area.

 Weather station 7.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for the Main Cliff:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Main Cliff:

 : Bolton Area

 A wild and exposed journey up the obvious seam/crack system.
 While there are hollow spots, the rock is generally much better than it looks from below.
 Begin as for Flippin' the Bird, breaking right into the seam at 20ft.
 Half way up the seam, move right over two foot ledges.
 Load up on small gear under the roof (fixed white tricam) then make a wild and committing move around the corner and into the wide, flaring crack.
 Continue up the crack with good exposure and good feet, m...[more]
 Browse More Classics in Vermont